 - Home Station Hotel – approx $94USD++ per night

 You can search for all available options to fit your dates below:

-Further Oman resources and inspiration:
+Further Oman Travel Resources and Inspiration:

 - All your family accommodation options in the Musandam Peninsula, Oman

-- Highlights road tripping around Oman with Kids
+- Highlights road-tripping around Oman with Kids

 - When is the best time to visit Oman?

 - What to wear when you visit Oman

 - Top 5 Things to do in Muscat with Kids